jdubois/jdubois-langchain4j-demo/README.md

 - An Ollama instance, with the Phi-3 and the nomic-embed-text models.
 Its Web UI is available at [http://localhost:8081/](http://localhost:8081/).
 - A Qdrant instance.
 Its Web UI is available at [http://localhost:6333/dashboard](http://localhost:6333/dashboard).

+__Improving performance__: if you have GPUs on your machine, Ollama performance can be greatly improved by using them.
+The easiest way is to install Ollama locally on your machine, and install the models like in the `src/main/docker/install-ollama-models.sh` script.

+### Running in the cloud with Azure

+This configuration uses Azure OpenAI and Azure AI Search.

+Azure is enabled by using the `azure` Spring Boot profile.
+One way to do this is to set `spring.profiles.active=azure` in the `src/main/resources/application.properties` file.

+To provision the Azure resources, you need to run the `src/main/script/deploy-azure-openai-models.sh` script.
+It will create the following resources:

+- An Azure OpenAI instance, with the necessary OpenAI models for this demo.
+- An Azure AI Search instance.

+At the end of this script, the following environment variables will be displayed (and stored in the `.env` file), and you will need them to run the application:
+- `AZURE_OPENAI_ENDPOINT`: your Azure OpenAI URL endpoint.
+- `AZURE_OPENAI_KEY`: your Azure OpenAI API key.
+- `AZURE_SEARCH_ENDPOINT`: your Azure AI Search URL endpoint.
+- `AZURE_SEARCH_KEY`: your Azure AI Search API key.

 ## Running the demos